 U-M’s allies in carbon neutrality effort have cloudy record on clean energy

-By its own admission, the University of Michigan consumes a “substantial” amount of energy, making a net-zero carbon footprint a tall order, especially given the University’s relatively late arrival to tackling climate change.
+By its own admission, the University of Michigan uses a lot of energy.
+This makes getting to a net-zero carbon footprint a tall order, especially given the school’s relatively late arrival to tackling climate change.

-After announcing plans to pursue a path to carbon neutrality in October, University President Mark Schlissel launched a commission on Feb.
-4 to develop recommendations for achieving sustainability.
-Campus climate activists welcomed the commission, which is composed of faculty, students and administrators, as well as local officials and environmentalists.
+University President Mark Schlissel launched a commission on Feb.
+4 to develop recommendations for achieving carbon neutrality.
+Campus climate activists welcomed the commission, which is made up of faculty, students and administrators, as well as local officials and environmentalists.

-Engineering junior Logan Vear, president of the Climate Action Movement, supported the creation of the commission, but worried about conflicts of interest presented by the involvement of certain members of the newly selected group.
-Vear, who was named to one of the commission’s two student spots, expressed concern about the inclusion of Brandon Hofmeister, senior vice president of governmental, regulatory and public affairs at CMS Energy and Consumers Energy, as well as Camilo Serna, vice president of corporate strategy at DTE Energy.
+Engineering junior Logan Vear, president of the Climate Action Movement, supported the creation of the President’s Commission on Carbon Neutrality but worried about conflicts of interest on the body.
+Vear, who was named to one of the two student spots, expressed concern about the inclusion of Brandon Hofmeister, senior vice president of governmental affairs at CMS Energy and Consumers Energy, as well as Camilo Serna, vice president of corporate strategy at DTE Energy.

 “(It was) highly disappointing that DTE and Consumers Energy were given spots on the commission itself instead of potentially in an advisory panel, given their history of fighting against climate policy, their advocating for natural gas expansion and particularly their direct conflict of interest being financially dependent upon U of M,” Vear said.

-Serna was previously vice president for strategic planning and policy for Eversource Energy, New England’s largest utility company, and before that, Serna worked for Oliver Wyman’s Energy & Utilities management consulting practice, consulting utility and energy companies in Europe, Latin America and North America.
+Serna was previously vice president for strategic planning and policy for Eversource Energy, New England’s largest utility company, and before that, he worked for Oliver Wyman’s Energy & Utilities management consulting practice, advising companies in Europe, Latin America and North America.

-Serna said his experience in the energy industry perspective would offer the commission a valuable perspective.
+He said his experience would offer the commission a valuable perspective.

-“I can imagine we’ll provide our perspective on where we as a company, DTE, (are) headed, what type of programs we have now or we might have in the future that could support the University in achievement of this goal,” Serna said.
-“I see my role … as being able to provide that industry perspective as to what’s happening in the energy landscape, what’s happening with DTE and how those could be of help to the University in achieving its ultimate goal of achieving carbon neutrality.”
+“I see my role … as being able to provide that industry perspective as to what’s happening in the energy landscape, what’s happening with DTE and how those could be of help to the University in achieving its ultimate goal of achieving carbon neutrality,” Serna said.

-According to a 2015 report from the President’s Greenhouse Gas Reduction Committee, the University purchases more than 60 percent of its electricity needs from DTE.
-CAM founder Julian Hansen, an LSA junior, said the utilities had a financial stake that could negatively affect the outcome of the commission.
+The University purchases more than 60 percent of its electricity from DTE.
+CAM founder Julian Hansen, an LSA junior, said the utilities had a financial stake that could negatively affect the operation of the commission.